heyaftab/NHRE/README.md

 ## Data and role notes

-- The schema creates user, authentication, doctor-directory, blood-donation, notification, doctor-report, appointment, medical-test, and medical-test-booking tables.
-This includes `users`, `districts`, `specializations`, `hospitals`, `appointments`, `medical_tests`, and `medical_test_bookings`.
-Patient data-access tables (`access_permissions`, `access_logs`), `pharmacy_requests`, and doctor ratings/reviews (`doctor_ratings`) are also created.
+- The schema creates user, authentication, doctor-directory, blood-donation, notification, doctor-report, appointment, medical-test, vaccination-center, and booking tables.
+Technician-scoped workflows use `lab_technician_assignments`; vaccination requests use `vaccination_bookings`; notifications store a role-validated `target_path` for click-through navigation.
 - The application recognizes six roles: Patient, Doctor, Pharmacist, Lab Technician, Hospital Admin, and System Admin.
 Self-registration supports Patient, Doctor, Pharmacist, and Lab Technician only; Hospital Admin and System Admin demo accounts are provisioned automatically for local demonstration.
 - Profile pictures can be uploaded or selected from the Account Summary cartoon-avatar picker.
 Cartoon avatars are delivered by the DiceBear avatar service; a network connection is required for those SVGs to load.
 - The public footer links to dedicated About, Services, Resources, Contact, Privacy Policy, and Terms & Conditions pages.
 These informational pages are not shown in the authenticated navigation.
-- The authenticated sidebar is role-aware and only links to a role's existing workspaces or clearly labeled planned workspaces.
-Planned workspaces enforce their allowed roles on the server and do not expose patient records.
+- The authenticated sidebar is role-aware.
+Lab Technicians have distinct Test Requests, Laboratory Reports, Test History, Patient Search, and Vaccination Bookings pages; their test and vaccination queues are limited server-side to assigned hospitals and laboratory sections.
 - Patient data access: patients grant or revoke record access (Medical History, Lab Reports, Prescriptions, Vaccinations, Allergies, Medical Documents) to individual doctors or to hospitals.
 Doctors can request access, which appears as a pending request for the patient to approve or reject. `authorized_records.php` enforces an active, unexpired permission server-side and writes to the access log.
 - Hospital-only donor controls and appointment administration are shown conditionally in the interface; server-side role authorization should be strengthened before deployment.
 - The pharmacy catalogue is interface/demo data, but the pharmacy support-request form writes real rows to `pharmacy_requests`.
-- Vaccination schedules are currently static reference content.
-Doctor reports and notifications require records to be inserted into their respective database tables; there is no administrative creation interface for doctor reports yet.
+- Patient vaccination cards create `vaccination_bookings` with a selected hospital and status.
+Lab Technicians can manage only bookings for their authorized hospitals; the demo technician is assigned to the demo hospital catalogue for local testing.
-- Medical-test catalogue entries are seeded with demo data if the catalogue is empty.
+- Medical-test catalogue entries and technician queue records are seeded with demo data.
 Lab result files are stored under `uploads/test_results/` and should be treated as untrusted uploads.

 ## Security checklist before deployment